oregone1/oregone1/README.md

 - 👋 Hi, I’m @oregone1
-- 👀 I’m interested in Functional programming, Robotics, Avoiding javascript at all costs
+- 👀 I’m interested in Functional programming, Golang, Robotics, Avoiding javascript at all costs
 - 🌱 I’m currently learning scala
 - 📫 How to reach me justsomelasagna#0847